-Operational risk is the risk of direct or indirect loss arising from a wide variety of causes associated with the Company's processes, personnel, technology and infrastructure, and from external factors other than credit, market and liquidity risks.
+Operational risk is the risk that derives from the deficiencies relating to the Company's information technology and control systems as well as the risk of human error and natural disasters.
+The Company's systems are evaluated, maintained and upgraded continuously.
 The Company's directors are responsible for managing operational risk and have identified the following risks which are considered significant to the Company: